The Role of the Ombudsperson

 About Linda Rubin

 Linda is a Professor in the Department of Psychology and Philosophy and a Licensed Psychologist.
 She has chaired various campus committees, including the University Promotion and Tenure Committee, Departmental Peer Review Committees, Institutional Review Board, and Faculty Grievance Proceedings.
-Additional experiences within the TWU community have included service as a member of the Faculty Senate, Graduate Council, Visioning I Committee, and Affiliate Faculty in the Department of Women’s Studies.
+Additional experiences within the TWU community have included service as a member of the Faculty Senate, Graduate Council, Visioning I Committee, and Affiliate Faculty in the Department of Multicultural Women’s and Gender Studies.

 All matters discussed with the Ombudsperson will be held in strict confidence unless waived by the faculty member and no permanent records are kept.